UPPMAX/R-matlab-julia-HPC/docs/advanced/MLR.md

     ??? note "Prerequisites"

-        Choose an R version > 4.1 and a CUDA module:
+        Choose an R version > 4.1 and a CUDA module.
+This example is for HPC2N/Kebnekaise.
+Pick suitable ones for your computer (see example under the batch script example for instance):

         ```bash
         ml GCC/13.2.0 R/4.4.1 CUDA/12.1.1